 What Changes do Fender make with FSR?

-You’ll also be pleased to know that FSR isn’t restricted to Strats or Teles.
-They’ve got Precision and Jazz basses, Jazzmasters, acoustics and even ukuleles under wraps, too.
+You’ll also be pleased to know that FSR isn’t restricted to Strats or Teles – or even Fender for that matter; Fender’s offshoot entry level brand Squier like to dabble in the good stuff too.
+They’ve got Precision and Jazz basses, Jazzmasters, acoustics and even ukuleles under wraps.
 FSR amps are a super popular choice, especially considering the sheer amount of legendary combos Fender have brought out over the years.
-They’re willing to give the likes of the Princeton, Bassbreaker, Blues Jr and Hotrod good makeovers using specific year specs and various tolex and grilles.
+They often give the likes of the Princeton, Bassbreaker, Blues Jr and Hotrod makeovers with specific year specs and various tolex and grilles.
 After all, anything can be modified.

 What’s The Difference Between FSR and MiJ?